w1nke/instagram-follow-diff/README.md

 # Instagram Follow Diff

-Analyze who doesn't follow you back on Instagram using HTML copied directly from the web interface.
+Analyze who doesn't follow you back on Instagram using HTML files.

 ✅ No API
 ✅ No login